JPrez38/FlashTool/README.md

 Basic instructions

-1. Download Ouya Flash Tool zip file
+1. Download OuyaFlashTool zip file
-2. Unzip the file and save in your preffered location
+2. Unzip the file and save in your preferred location
+3. Do not move the location of either the Flash.exe file or the Flash.jar file from its present location in the folder (You can move the folder however)
+4. Plug in the console to the computer using a micro usb cable and turn on console.
-3. Run the Flash.jar application
+5. Run the Flash.jar application or on windows the Flash.exe application
-4. Click the Flash button.
+6. Click the Flash button.
 Set the preferences on whether you wish to wipe user data and cache or not.
-5. Do no unplug console, pull usb cable or quit the application at any time during the process.
-Failure to comply may cause console to be bricked.
-Process will take several minutes.
-Be patient.
+7. Do no unplug console, pull usb cable, kill or quit the application at any time during the flash process.
+Failure to comply may brick the console.
+The process will take several minutes.